uviclibraries/html-css/act-2.md

 - <mark>Note</mark> that **each anchor has to have a unique name.** In my example, the anchor's `id` is `bilbo-speech`.
 Any additional anchor on this same page would need to have a diffrent name.
 For example, if I wanted to link to another of Bilbo's speeches, I would change that anchor's `id` to something like `bilbo-speech-2`.
 - **Create an `<a>` link to your anchor's unique `id`**.
 This will be the clickable link that jumps you to the unique `id` you just created.
 - You can add this link anywhere on the HTML page, but add your link toward the top of your HTML page, but within the `<body></body>` tags.
 What we are doing in my example is making my `h2` become a link that jumps us to the heading of "Bilbo's speech to the Council."
-Here is what my link looks like:
+- Here is what my link looks like:

 `<h2 href="#bilbo-speech">Read Bilbo's speech to the Council</h2>`

-- **Save your HTML file** and look at it again, after you refresh your browser, to see if your anchor link works.
+- **Save your `about.html` file** and look at it again, after you refresh your browser, to see if your anchor link works.
 - In my example, the text of "Read Bilbo's speech to the Council" now jumps me to start of Biblo's speech.
 - <mark>Note</mark> that if your anchor link does not appear to "jump" you anywhere, it could be that there is not enough content on your page.
 In other words, the link _could_ be working, but the page does not need to scroll down to get you to the link.
 You can solve this problem by adding a bunch of placeholder text to your page, so that you have to scroll to see the end of it.
 - [This W3Schools test-space (↪)](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml5_a_href_anchor) shows a working anchor link so that you can get a sense of how it is supposed to work, if you're having trouble with yours.